 Labrador Retriever shedding, grooming, and coat care

-The Labrador Retriever also has a thick double layer coat, which is typical of working dog breeds.
+The Labrador Retriever also has a thick double-layer coat, typical of working dog breeds.

 The Labrador is sometimes nicknamed a “Shedador” because of how profusely the coat can shed during the “coat blow” seasons twice a year.
 These dogs also shed year-round.

 Happily, you don’t have to do as much brushing and grooming with the Lab’s short, neat coat.